-The brand-new Galaxy Buds from Samsung are among the best-looking wireless earpieces on the market.
-If a problem with your Galaxy Buds doesn’t go away immediately, you might need to hard reset galaxy buds.
+The brand-new Galaxy Buds from Samsung are among the best-looking wireless earpieces.
+If a problem with your Galaxy Buds doesn’t go away immediately, you might need to reset galaxy buds hard.

 This helpful article will show you how to restart and factory reset your Galaxy Buds to assist with this.
-And don’t worry, whatever Buds model you own—the Buds Pro, Buds+, Buds, Buds Live, Buds2—you’re likely to find something that will work.
+And don’t worry, whatever Buds model you own—the Buds Pro, Buds+, Buds, Buds Live, or Buds2—you’ll likely find something that will work.
 Read here to learn how to root Samsung galaxy s6.

 Table of Contents